 I’ve had Management Theme for Business Management study, Project Management, and Information Management.
 I’ve had Microsoft Application theme where I indulged myself in Microsoft packages like Excel.
 That’s when I discovered VBA and it changed me!
 So why all this history, since I’m talking like my brain is still not empty, and I’m going the exact opposite direction of the title?

 Now there’s the saying, “No Knowledge is Wasted”.
 But as with most practical enhanced subjects as with the Art theme and PL theme, if you don’t apply the acquired knowledge, with time, you’d find yourself forgetting the functions and terminologies you’d actually need to survive in the field.

 And if you miss a few keynotes, you can as well start afresh to learn that subject whenever you’d need to make use of the works.
 You’ll be lucky if you remember enough to be fundamentally sound so you’ll proceed with the revisions on a mid-level and not be stuck revising the basis, which would take you back to the starter’s level, making your initial knowledge a ‘waste’.

 I know I might be exaggerating a tad bit, but let’s face it, the time you spent studying that which you eventually didn’t practice but let to run cold, you could have spent it studying something that could have been useful.

 If there’s the time to learn a new skill, it means you could use that time to just perfect an old skill instead.
-There’s nothing wrong in having an impeccable skill set, which only comes by doing and redoing and redoing same thing…practicing and practicing..and practicing.
+There’s nothing wrong with having an impeccable skill set, which only comes by doing and redoing and redoing the same thing…practicing and practicing..and practicing.